ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 ## Scaling Considerations
 {: #resources-scaling-consider}

 - Scaling up might cause your deployment to restart.
-If your deployment needs to be moved to a host with more capacity, then the RabbitMQ is restarted as part of the move.
+If your deployment needs to be moved to a host with more capacity, then the deployment is restarted as part of the move.

 - Scaling down RAM or CPU does not trigger restarts.